komali2/blog/content/posts/onebag/index.md

 For all clothing, you'll prevent stinkiness by washing in your sink at night and hanging to dry overnight or during a day out.
-I actually find my clothes get cleaner this way than they do coming out of the drier, so hold your objections over cleanliness.
+I actually find my clothes get cleaner this way than they do coming out of the washer, so hold your objections over cleanliness.

 Typically, I only pack one kind of pants that looks with with many different